Does TikTok Promote or Cannibalize Music Streaming? Estimands and Identification with Heavy-Tailed Outcomes

-Today, TikTok, owned by Beijing-based tech company ByteDance, is one of the fastest growing online platforms, nearing 2 billion users worldwide \citep{brandon_instagram_2023}.
-In the US alone, its user base reached 170 million \citep{roose_tiktok_2024}.
-Analysts predict it will become the leading social media app by daily usage by 2025 \citep{williamson_tiktok_2023}, and the New York Times describes TikTok as ``one of the world’s most influential online outlets'' \citep{sisario_universal_2024}.
-A distinctive feature of TikTok, setting it apart from platforms such as YouTube, is the short duration of the videos, in fact, TikTok recommends video durations between 21 and 34 seconds \citet{stokel-walker_tiktok_2022}.
+TikTok continues to be one of the fastest-growing online platforms, nearing 2 billion users worldwide and about 170 million users in the United States.
+Consequently, the \textit{New York Times} describes TikTok as ``one of the world’s most influential online outlets’’ \citep{sisario_universal_2024}.
+A distinctive feature of TikTok, relative to platforms such as YouTube, is that consumption is organized around very short videos, with a recommended length of 21–34 seconds \citep{stokel-walker_tiktok_2022}, and these videos are tightly coupled to music through user-generated creations.
+This architecture gives TikTok a plausible role in shaping music consumption outside the platform, but it also makes the relevant mechanism a priori ambiguous: TikTok can operate as a promotional channel, a substitution channel, or both, depending on how exposure translates into downstream listening.